Écoles nationales des sciences appliquées

 The network of Écoles nationales des sciences appliquées (ENSA, lit.
 'National Schools of Applied Sciences') is a group of higher education Moroccan public schools delivering engineering courses under the system of French grandes écoles.
 It is the largest network of engineering schools in Morocco.
-In fact, this network includes 11 ENSA throughout the Kingdom; Agadir, Al Hoceima, El Jadida, Fes, Kenitra, Khouribga, Marrakech, Oujda, Safi, Tangier and Tetouan.
+The network includes 11 ENSA throughout the Kingdom; Agadir, Al Hoceima, El Jadida, Fes, Kenitra, Khouribga, Marrakech, Oujda, Safi, Tangier and Tetouan.
 The Forum "ENSA Maroc", organized by engineering students of ENSA Agadir, is the first high-level meeting between engineering students, professors and administrators of the network of National Schools of Applied Sciences throughout the Kingdom.